esciencecenter-digital-skills/medical-image-processing/episodes/introduction_to_mri.md

 ## Working with image data

 Slicing does exactly what it seems to imply.
-Giving our 3D volume, we pull out a 2D **slice** of our data.
+Given a 3D volume, we pull out a 2D **slice** of our data.

 ![](fig/T1w.gif)

-From left to right: sagittal, coronal and axial slices.
+From left to right: sagittal, coronal and axial slices of a brain.

-Let's pull the 10th slice in the z axis.
+Let's pull the 10th slice in the z axis of our data.

 ```python
 z_slice = t2_data[:, :, 9]